which earn me advertising fees or commissions.

 These four benchmarks test the speed of Photoshop with different size workloads.

-The amount of memory has a major influence on the diglloydLarge and diglloydHuge tests, and that is where 32GB in a laptop shines—see the results.
-By comparison, the late 2017 MacBook Pro was a performance disappointment, turning in inferior numbers to its predecessor and was also limited to 16GB—a major inhibitor of performance.
+The amount of memory has a major influence on the diglloydLarge and diglloydHuge tests, and that is why 64GB in the 2019 MacBook Pro is such a breakthrough compared to prior models.

 The diglloyd Speed1 benchmark uses a mix of the most commonly used Photoshop operations with a file size that allows everything to stay in memory.
 Hence it accurately represents what one might expect in everyday use of Adobe Photoshop CC.
 Specialty operations such as Liquify and other GPU-intensive tasks are just that—specialty, and are not included in this suite.